How to Make Vegetable Broth Using Saved Kitchen Scraps

 - Bring to a boil, then reduce to a simmer and partially cover the pot with a lid.

-- Simmer for a minimum of 30 minutes, up to an hour or longer.
+- Simmer for a minimum of 30 minutes, up to an hour.

 - Strain broth from the solids, reserving the broth and composting the solids.